Electronic-Grade Metal-Organic Precursors

 Select an application to see precursor recommendations, film performance targets, and honest assessments of where TMHD is the right choice.

 ALD ZrO₂, Gd₂O₃, and Gd-doped HfO₂ are critical high-k dielectric materials for advanced CMOS nodes (FinFET, GAA).
-Halide-free TMHD precursors eliminate Cl⁻ trap formation that degrades charge carrier mobility and dielectric reliability.
+Halide-free TMHD precursors avoid precursor-derived Cl⁻ trap formation, which can degrade charge carrier mobility and dielectric reliability.

 Key Requirements